frc-team7587/Marquee-1/Client/src/main/java/org/metuchenmomentum/marquee/README.md

 ### `DisplayMessage`

 The `DisplayMessage` class simplifies command generation.
-Pt provides convenient defaults for all fields, zero for numeric values and the empty string for text values, and allows the users to set:
+It provides convenient defaults for all fields, zero for numeric values and the empty string for text values, and allows the users to set: